DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop5/Part_I.md

  ```
  xMat <- rbind(x,x1)
  ```
      - Try it!
-Anbd then trye these commands:
+And then try these commands:
  ```
  xMat
 rownames(xMat)